Njabz-1/lol/README.md

 # mypackage
-This library was created to pass yhe hackathon project we were assigned.
+This library was created to pass the hackathon project we were assigned.

 ## Building this package locally
 'python setup.py sdist'